PeaceeB/Containerized-Flask-App/README.md

 ## Main Features in this Project

 The code is written in Python, as this is a flask-based application.
 I followed a tutorial from Tech with Tim's video on YouTube.
-I then created a Docker image of my app and ran a CI/CD job to launch the app in the production app once it had successfully been launched on the local/dev environment.
+I then created a Docker image of my app and ran a CI/CD job to launch the app in the production environment once it had successfully launched on the local/dev environment.